Skip to main contentArrow Right

 Domain ownership replaces open registration

 Clients use an HTTPS metadata URL as their client ID directly, and authorization servers can cache this temporarily as needed.
 There are no longer infinite registrations to store server-side, and no exponential lists numbering in the hundreds of thousands.
-Just fetching metadata when needed and caching it.
+With CIMD, authorization servers simply fetch metadata when needed and cache it.

 Natural client expiry and lifecycle